z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 - Number 4 on redwheel barrow menu is - St louis _____ pork ___
 - Lots of signs around saying things like FOR LEASE OR RENT, PRIME COMMERCIAL SPACE AVAILABLE
 - FOR, SALE, OR, LEASE, 2000 Sq.Ft., On Ground FL, WILL, SUB-DIVIDE
-- signs are mostly from E-Corp Real Estate Group
+- Signs are mostly from E-Corp Real Estate Group
-- more signs showing the NEW NBC show "Shift+Control"
+- More signs showing the NEW NBC show "Shift+Control"
-- 34.48 Sound of the Tv newscaster is distorted
+- 34:48 Sound of the Tv newscaster is distorted
 - Sign for Yankee Perfumes with a phone number - 21____7_24
 - 35:31 Trumps audio and VIDEO visibly distorted
 - Nods to Gideon Goddard 1963-2015
-- **QR code on wall - leads to CV of Dylan C Roberts, which leads to "inside_e_corp" Subreddit **
+- **QR code on wall - leads to CV of Dylan C Roberts, which leads to "inside_e_corp" Subreddit**
 - Dylan C Roberts reddit user name is BCC4LIFE
 - CV is hosted at jobs.runpula.net (runpula base64 becomes ECOULA)
-- part of the css used comes from a site call thingsthatarebrown.com - needs to be checked
+- Part of the css used comes from a site call thingsthatarebrown.com - needs to be checked
 - 718-555-0179 phone number on the bottom of one of the job adverts on the wall
 - Shodan.io used by Mr Robot
 - "org: "Evil corp" product: "Apache Tomcat"
 - **compute.evil-corp-usa.com**
 - Also information about AWS staging area and a session cookie
-- between 49:55 - 50:40 approx there is another weird static sound distortion
+- Between 49:55 - 50:40 approx there is another weird static sound distortion
 - Bus number is 7016